Yaniv-Shasha/sentinel-training/LAB05-IncidentManagement#2/README.md

 ### Exercise 2: handling Incident **"Sign-ins from IPs that attempt sign-ins to disabled accounts"**

-a.
-Open Azure Aentiel incident page.
+1. Open Azure Aentiel incident page.
-b.
-Locate the incident **"Sign-ins from IPs that attempt sign-ins to disabled accounts"**
+2. Locate the incident **"Sign-ins from IPs that attempt sign-ins to disabled accounts"**
-c.
-Press on the incident and look on the right pane for the incident preview, please notcie that in this pane we are surfcing the incident eneities that belong this incident.
+3. Press on the incident and look on the right pane for the incident preview, please notcie that in this pane we are surfcing the incident eneities that belong this incident.
-d.
-Take ownership on the incident and change its status to **Active**
+4. Take ownership on the incident and change its status to **Active**
-e.
-Navigate to incidsrnt full details by pressing **View full details** and execute playbook to bring Geo IP data (user will notice tags being added).
+5. Navigate to incidsrnt full details by pressing **View full details** and execute playbook to bring Geo IP data (user will notice tags being added).
 IP should be public IP.
-f. navigate to the **Alerts** tab and press the number of **Events** this action will redirect you to Raw logs that will present the alert evidence to support the investigation
+6. navigate to the **Alerts** tab and press the number of **Events** this action will redirect you to Raw logs that will present the alert evidence to support the investigation

 ![Select Microsoft incident creation rule](../Images/m5-select_events.gif?raw=true)